The SPROG family of DCC devices

 There are other DCC devices, such as Locobuffer, that are designed to link the computer to an existing DCC system, and the DCC system then provides the response to computer-sourced commands.

-We recommend and supply DecoderPro.
+We recommend and supply JMRI DecoderPro.

 There are also other railroad control programs available that now provide support for SPROG devices.